AndreaCeccarelli/gpu-monitor/README.md

 # Installation
 Download this repo from github (git clone https://github.com/AndreaCeccarelli/gpu-monitor)

-Download folders fullattacks, savedmodels and synteticattacks from https://drive.google.com/drive/folders/1a1RCcrJ94oIpqKk_HvRpUAIM3hd13SJu?usp=sharing and place in the respective directory (you can see them inside the gpu-monitor folder of this github).
+Download folders OAIS-images, SAIS-images and savedmodels from https://drive.google.com/drive/folders/1a1RCcrJ94oIpqKk_HvRpUAIM3hd13SJu?usp=sharing and place in the respective directory (you can see them inside the gpu-monitor folder of this github).

+Rename folder OAIS-images in "fullattacks"

+Rename folder SAIS-images in "synteticattacks"

 Install adversarial-robustness-toolbox 1.5.1 from instructions on website.